tolauwae/phd-thesis/src/foundations/foundations.typ

 / Inspect: The inspect step outputs a snapshot of the current term $t$.

-To lift these server steps to describe the operation of a remote debugger, we only need to describe how they are interact with the client, or debugger backend.
+To lift these server steps to describe the operation of a remote debugger, we only need to describe how they interact with the client, or debugger backend.
-The rest of the rules are therefore mostly concerned with how input and output are process.
+The rest of the rules are therefore mostly concerned with how input and output are processed.
 We model the debugger frontend with a single client rule, _Process_.

 / Process: The client takes the server message $message$ from its input message box, and replaces it with $nothing$, indicating that the output was used to update the user interface.